| By Coach Hugues Longpré |

 Once again, the quarterback position is a prime example: teaching the QB to throw the perfect spiral at the detriment of concepts and understanding the coverage is a huge disservice.
 Sure, the play may work but only if the player is wide open at the time.
 Hence, the quarterback is reacting to a situation instead of reading the play.
 With a little preparation, the QB could have anticipated when the receiver would be open, and often enough, that takes place before he snaps the ball.
 This helps alleviate stress, helps conserve energy and allows time to leverage better mechanics.
 The basics apply to all players at all positions on the field.

-Coach Hugues Longpré is the offensive linemen coach for the Nordiques du Collège Lionel-Groulx in the RSEQ cegep division II league.
-He is also a high school coach and is presently Vice President of Football for the Association régionale de football Laurentides-Lanaudière (civil football organization).
-He is president of the Front Five, an organization dedicated to the excellence and development of offensive linemen in Quebec.
+Coach Hugues Longpré is the offensive linemen coach for the Nordiques du Collège Lionel-Groulx in the RSEQ cegep division I league.
+He is also a high school coach and he is president of the Front Five, an organization dedicated to the excellence and development of offensive linemen in Quebec.
 Follow Coach Hugues and the Front Five team on Facebook at https://www.facebook.com/FrontVFive/?fref=ts